ranijames/Enrichment-analysis/AMD_PD/unidb_scripts/README.md

 - ROPAD PD patients

 Besides the above conditions for the control and patients.
 The gene's variants have to undergo certain filters.

-The variant level filters
+# The variant level filters

 The variant level filtered is termed as, "CADD", "CLASS", and "FILTER".
 The conditions applied to generate the output for each filter type is described in the following section.

-CADD filter	FILTER	CLASS
+## CADD variant filter criteria

 exac_afr <= 0.0001